Brazilians slow to show up at their own World Cup party

-SAO PAULO After inviting the world to its party and spending billions of dollars to put on a show, Brazil suddenly seems reluctant to dance.
+SAO PAULO, June 11 After inviting the world to its party and spending billions of dollars to put on a show, Brazil suddenly seems reluctant to dance.

 The month-long World Cup soccer tournament kicks off on Thursday in what many people see as the sport's spiritual home, but the mood on the streets is subdued.